de-code/layered-vision/README.md

 Note: you may need to specify the fps

+If a local configuration file was specified, the application will attempt to reload it on change.

 ### Docker Usage

 You could also use the Docker image if you prefer.